denisavdicc/car-price-estimator/README.md

 brew install python@3.12
 ```

 If `pip install` fails with an `externally-managed-environment` error, it means the virtual environment wasn't activated first.
-Make sure you see `(.venv)` at the start of your terminal prompt before running step 4 — if not, repeat step 3.
+Make sure you see `(.venv)` at the start of your terminal prompt before running step 4.
+If not, repeat step 3.

 ### Windows